 These are a few indicators that your startup is ready to seek pre-seed funding:

-- You might not have a fully developed product or MVP, but you have something to show (an early prototype)
+You might not have a fully developed product or MVP just yet, but that doesn’t mean you can’t raise a pre-seed round.

 How Much Pre-Seed Money Should You Raise?